Toddler formula milk

-Toddler milks (also called growing-up milks) are a relatively new product to the market aimed at 1-3 year olds.
+Toddler milks (also called growing-up milks) are a relatively new product to the market aimed at one- to three-year-olds.
 Their sales are growing fast - 46%1 of parents we asked who had a child over one had used them.

-However, the government's advice is that they are not necessary and in October 2013 the European Food Safety Authority (EFSA) also published an opinion stating that these milks provide no additional value to a balanced diet.
+However, the government's advice is that they aren't necessary and in October 2013 the European Food Safety Authority (EFSA) also published an opinion stating that these milks provide no additional value to a balanced diet.
 The EFSA opinion also said their 'scientific experts could identify "no unique role" for young-child formula in the diet of young children.'
-Furthermore, while the composition of baby milk and follow-on formula is strictly regulated, toddler milks are not covered by similar composition legislation and there are no controls on how they can be promoted.
+Furthermore, while the composition of baby milk and follow-on formula is strictly regulated, toddler milks aren't covered by similar composition legislation and there are no controls on how they can be promoted.

 If you want to spend your money on something that will definitely benefit your toddler, check out our to find the safest seat for their size.